The Formula

 It’s at that point in time that Robinson and Clegg begin their tale in earnest, and in a manner that makes the book worth taking the time to read.
 It is the commercial aspects of the series that singularly benefit from their experience at The Wall Street Journal.
 The conflict that resulted in the FIA and FOCA literally going to war from the latter-1970s until early 1981 was after all about money.
 The new F1 World Championship that began in 1981 was very different from its predecessor, which ran from 1950–1980, in that the commercial rights of the series were now owned by the FIA.
 Cut to a mental image of Joel Grey as the emcee in Cabaret singing “Money Makes the World Go Round . . .” and you have it.

-The Robinson-Clegg take on how Ecclestone, CVC, and the US company Liberty Media (and others) conspired to make F1 a cash cow is easily the best by far that I have come across.
+The Robinson-Clegg take on how Ecclestone, followed by CVC, followed by US company Liberty Media (and others) conspired to make F1 a cash cow is easily the best by far that I have come across.
 The relentless hawking of F1 in recent years, after its greatness and wonderfulness had stumbled (more than) a bit under The Great Bernie as well as the mercenary, money-grabbing, back-stabbing antics of the modern F1 teams, and the efforts to finally (literally) sell and promote F1 in the United States makes for an antidote to the usual vapid, thought-free tripe that F1 flogs on its own website or that other F1 propaganda mills churn out.
 (Why do you think those sites do not report accurately on the rejection of GM-backed Andretti Cadillac for a place on the 2026 F1 grid?
-Also, ever wonder why most of the F1 teams are based in the United Kingdom despite several supposedly being German, Austrian, American, French?)
+Also, ever wonder why most of the F1 teams are based in the United Kingdom despite several nominally being German, Austrian, American, French?)

 Oh, various F1 scandals, controversies, and embarrassments do get the necessary attention and coverage.
 This is often from a different angle than one gets from the captive F1 press, many of whom appear quite happy to parrot the Party Line and kowtow to the New Men in Blazers (New Boss same as the Old Boss, as The Who would suggest, just a different blazer and level of incompetency) so as not to jeopardize the privilege of being invited to cover the sport.

 Beginning in 1981, the Technical and Sporting Regulations were combined in a single rulebook.
 Previously there were the sporting regulations concerning the championship and a separate set of technical rules pertaining to the “formula” that was Formula 1.
 Not until the 1961 season was it mandated that a world championship must use cars conforming to the F1 technical specs; while the technical rules or the sporting rules might change, they were still separate sets of rules.
 This is how the 1952 and 1953 world championships were run using cars using the then current F2 specs, and the 500 mile race at Indianapolis was part of the world championship from 1950 to 1960.
 Plus, F1 as a set of technical regs was in existence well before 1950.
-This resulted in the current situation with the Red Bull team winning 21 of 23 events in 2023 and only 17 of 22 in 2022.
+This resulted in the current situation with the Red Bull team winning 21 of 23 events in 2023 and then 17 of 22 in 2022.
 Yawn City, as they used to say on The Boulevard.

 All in all, The Formula is the sort of book that will give uncritical F1 fanboys palpitations because it tells it like it is, not like the propagandists say it is.
 Yes, Robinson and Clegg do give one a sense that they really are pretty impressed with the whole shebang, but not necessarily willing to take it at face value.